Hongweihuo-Lab/CGraphIndex/README.md

  - Vrows.myg/Erows.myg : Holds the number of lines (i.e., the number) of the vertex/edge properties contained in each Vertex_x/Edge_x text.
 When you search for vertex/edge property data based on vertex Vid or edge Eid, you will determine on which line on which index file you need to search for based on the two files.
  - Vkinds.myg : Hold information about vertex labels; details see the code comments on the Vdetail class.
  - Ekinds.myg : Store edge-related information; details see the code comments on the Edetail class.
- - Vmap.myg ：Store all MPhash.
+ - Vmap.myg : Store all MPhash.
- - Emap.myg ：Hold the fixed-length code for each edge relation property.
+ - Emap.myg : Hold the fixed-length code for each edge relation property.
- - Etype.myg ：Store the edge relationship properties in increasing order of Eid, and uses an InArray to store.
+ - Etype.myg : Store the edge relationship properties in increasing order of Eid, and uses an InArray to store.
- - EHasdes.myg ：The B array that indicates if an edge contains the residual properties, and supports the rank operation.
+ - EHasdes.myg : The B array that indicates if an edge contains the residual properties, and supports the rank operation.
- - TmpAdjTable ：A temporary adjacency list file that is used to build a compressed adjacency list later.
+ - TmpAdjTable : A temporary adjacency list file that is used to build a compressed adjacency list later.

 ### 2.3 Build Compressed Adjacency List Structures
 Use create_adjlist to build a compressed adjacency table structure gStruct/gInStruct in the following ways:
 ```shell
 1 create_adjlist <tmp_adj_table_dir> <dst_dir>
 ```
+ - tmp_adj_table_dir : The directory where the TmpAdjTable generated for the preprocessing is located.
+ - dst_dir : The directory where the gStruct/gInStruct will be generated after the build is complete.